Teasel Root

 4. Pain Relief: By reducing inflammation and improving blood flow to affected areas, teasel root may help alleviate pain associated with joint disorders.

-Teasel Root and Lyme Disease
+Teasel Root & Lyme Disease Support

 Lyme disease is a tick-borne illness that can lead to severe symptoms if left untreated.
 Some individuals with Lyme disease experience chronic symptoms that include fatigue, joint pain, and neurological issues.
 While research on teasel specifically related to Lyme disease is limited, anecdotal evidence suggests that it may provide some benefits: